How to Choose a Toilet

-Back to wall toilets offer a design that conceals the cistern, leaving only the pan on show, decreasing the amount of floor space your toilet uses and provides a sleek solution that is coupled with a flush mechanism that is integrated into the wall, making it the perfect solution for more modern installations.
+Back to wall (BTW) toilets conceal the cistern leaving only the pan on show, allowing you more floor space and providing a sleek solution with a flush mechanism integrated into the wall, making it the perfect solution for more modern installations.

-Wall hung toilets are a similar design to back to wall toilets, decreasing the projection of the pan as they are attached directly to the wall, making them perfect in smaller installations such as cloakrooms and en-suites as they save on floor space.
+Wall hung toilets are similar in design to back to wall toilets, decreasing the projection of the pan as they are attached directly to the wall, making them perfect in smaller installations such as cloakrooms and en-suites as they save on floor space.

-As mentioned in the previous section, bathroom styling is an integral part of your installation.
+As mentioned previously, bathroom styling is an integral part of your overall installation.

-Whether you’re going for a classic traditional style which stands the test of time, a sleek modern look or a modern classic that combines elements of both, choosing a toilet relies heavily on your surrounding setting.
+Whether you’re going for a classic traditional style to stand the test of time, a sleek contemporary look, or a modern classic that combines elements of both, choosing the right toilet relies heavily on your surrounding setting.

-A great example of a traditionally styled toilet is the Astoria low level pan and cistern from Imperial Bathrooms, a premium brand delivering a good old fashioned design that stands at the forefront of bathroom vogue.
+A great example of a traditionally styled toilet is the Astoria low level pan and cistern from Imperial Bathrooms, a premium brand delivering a good old fashioned design standing at the forefront of bathroom vogue.

-Complete with period details, with its angular styling, lever handle and choice of natural wood finished toilet seats, the sumptuous toilet is a functional and timeless compliment to any classically style suite.
+Complete with period details, angular styling, lever handle and a choice of natural wood finished toilet seats, the sumptuous toilet is a functional and timeless complement to any classically styled suite.

-The British made toilet is defined by its bold lines and sleek design which hides all pipe work for modern minimalist chic.
+The British-made toilet is defined by its bold lines and sleek design, hiding all pipe work for a modern minimalist chic design.

-The back to wall toilet utilises timeless elements such as the classically styled pan and natural wood unit and moulds it into a modern design for additional functionality, perfect for any installation.
+The back to wall toilet utilises timeless elements such as the classically styled pan and natural wood unit, moulding it into a modern design for additional functionality, perfect for any installation.